AASC Form Requirements

 Attention: Food Service/Program Directors, Executive Officers, and Business Officials

-This Management Bulletin (MB) supersedes MB NSD-CNP-01-2007, issued in October 2007, regarding the Annual Audit Status Certification (AASC) form.
-Private schools, residential child care institutions, private agencies, community colleges, camps/recreation programs, and Indian Tribal Councils participating in the federal Child Nutrition Programs, administered by the California Department of Education (CDE), are required to annually report to the CDE the total amount of state and federal financial assistance expended during the agency’s preceding fiscal year.
+This Management Bulletin (MB) supersedes MB CNP-06-2014, issued in June 2014, regarding the Annual Audit Status Certification (AASC) form.
+Private schools, residential child care institutions, private agencies, community colleges, camps/recreation programs, and Indian Tribal Councils participating in the federal child nutrition programs, administered by the California Department of Education (CDE), are required to annually report to the CDE the total amount of state and federal financial assistance expended during the agency’s preceding fiscal year.
 This reporting process is facilitated by submitting a completed AASC form through the Child Nutrition Information and Payment System (CNIPS).
 Public institutions—including school districts, charter schools, state schools, and county offices of education—are currently exempt from the AASC reporting requirement.

-To identify and track all of the required annual audits in accordance with Title 7, Code of Federal Regulations, parts 3016, 3019, and 3052, and Office of Management and Budget Circular A-133 (OMB A-133), the CDE’s Audits and Investigations (A&I) Division notifies agencies by e-mail during the month of August each year, outlining the AASC form submission requirements.
+To identify and track all of the required annual audits in accordance with Title 2, Code of Federal Regulations (2 CFR), Part 200, Subpart F, the CDE’s Audits and Investigations (A&I) Division notifies agencies by e-mail during the month of August each year, outlining the AASC form submission requirements.
 A&I requests that applicable agencies annually access the CNIPS and submit the AASC form to the CDE by September 15.
 The announcement letter is addressed to the directors of organizations that received funding for participation in the following nutrition programs administered by the CDE during the previous fiscal year:

 - National School Lunch Program (NSLP)